 Following these tips will help protect you and your family.
 Since 2000, the FDA has received more than 95,000 reports of medication errors.
 Since these reports are voluntary, the number of actual medication errors is believed to be higher.
 “Medication errors usually occur because of multiple, complex factors," says Carol Holquist, R.Ph., Director of the Division of Medication Error Prevention and Analysis in FDA's Center for Drug Evaluation and Research.
 “All parts of the health care system—including health professionals and patients—have a role to play in preventing medication errors.”

-Contact our San Francisco personal injury attorneys for the assistance that you need if you are facing injury from a prescription error!
+Contact our San Francisco prescription error attorneys for the assistance that you need if you are facing injury from a prescription error!

 Rouda Feder Tietjen & McGuinn I cannot thank you enough for the pure excellence and professionalism and human kindness you and your team displayed throughout this case